-Between its first documented appearance in 1976 and the 2014-16 epidemic in West Africa, the Ebola virus infected about 2,400 people, killing fewer than 1,600 of them, in just a handful of countries, including DRC, Uganda, Sudan and other central African states.
+Between its first documented appearance in 1976 and the 2014-16 epidemic in West Africa, the Ebola virus infected about 2,400 people in just a handful of countries, including DRC, Uganda, Sudan and other central African states, killing nearly 1,600 of them.
 Despite Ebola’s horrific symptoms and mortality rate, there was no real commercial incentive to invest in a vaccine for a disease that affected so few people in parts of the world with far bigger health priorities.

 But during this time there was one sector that did see the potential dangers of Ebola: biodefence.
 Fuelled by fears that Ebola could be turned into a bioweapon, scientists were employed by defence agencies to begin research on vaccines and treatments.
 This effort was dramatically scaled-up following the terrorist attacks of 11 September 2001, with the US in particular increasing biodefence funding.
 Significant funds were spent developing vaccines and drugs to protect against Ebola that could be deployed if the virus was weaponised and intentionally released.

 By the beginning of 2014, ten Ebola vaccines and treatments were in various stages of research, development and clinical testing.
 The USA was not alone in funding biodefence research related to Ebola.
 Canada’s Department of National Defence invested US$ 7 million in developing an Ebola vaccine at its National Microbiology Laboratory.
 But still no commercial market for Ebola vaccines existed.